Tech-at-DU/d3-tutorial/01-intro-to-d3/readme.md

   .text(d => `$${d.toFixed(2)}`)
 ```

-Here you took the data element and converted to a string, added a "$" and a decimal and some 0s.
+Here you took the data element and converted it to a string, added a "$" and a decimal and some 0s.

 Stop a moment and imagine the piece of data (`d`) was a passenger object from the Titanic. 🤔 You could print the name or the fare...